> Academics > Course

 EDAD 6010 (3-3-0) Defense of Degree

 Degree seeking students in the College of Education will be expected to present their Defense of Degree to the Educator Preparation Board for assessment as evidence of program success during their final semester.
 Candidates are to follow the Defense of Degree guidelines provided by the College of Education

 EDAD 6020 (0-3-0) Seminar in Educational Leadership

 This course is designed to help students prepare for the Texas Examination of Educator Standards (TExES) for state principal certification.
 The course will focus on content and sample questions from the authorized preparation manual for the state principal examination distributed by the Educational Testing Service.
 Information will also be utilized from the state publication Proficiencies for Leaders in Learner-Centered Schools and other appropriate sources.
 Students must score a minimum of 85% on the TExES practice tests in order to be authorized by the College of Education to take the state TExES examination.
 Fall, Spring, Summer.

 Prerequisite: Concurrent or previous enrollment in EDAD 6389 Internship in Educational Administration.

 EDAD 6300 (3-3-0) Principal Standards and Competencies

 This course is designed to provide the framework that forms the basis for the state principal examination.
-The course will focus on content and sample questions from the authorized preparation manual for the state principal test distributed by the National Evaluation Systems, Inc., to better prepare students for the examination.
+The course will focus on content and sample questions from the authorized preparation manual for the state principal test distributed by the Educational Testing Service, to better prepare students for the examination.
 Information will also be utilized from the state publication Proficiencies for Leaders in Learner-Centered Schools and other appropriate sources.
 Students must score a minimum of 85% on the TExES practice test(s) in order to be authorized by the College of Education to take the state TExES examination.